All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

-143. Chicana/o Film and Media Studies (4)
+ETHN 143.
+Chicana/o Film and Media Studies (4)

 This course is a historical survey of Chicana and Chicano media from roughly 1950 to the present.
 The goals of the course include learning about Chicana/o history, politics, and culture through different media and gaining the critical tools to analyze Chicana/o media and media more broadly.

-146A.
-Theatrical Ensemble (4)
+ETHN 146A.
+Ensemble (4)

-149. African American History in the Twentieth Century (4)
+ETHN 149.
+African American History in the Twentieth Century (4)

+(Cross-listed with HIUS 139.)
 This course examines the transformation of African America across the expanse of the long twentieth century: imperialism, migration, urbanization, desegregation, and deindustrialization.
 Special emphasis will be placed on issues of culture, international relations, and urban politics.

-151. Ethnic Politics in America (4)
+ETHN 151.
+Ethnic Politics in America (4)